se-edu/guides/tutorials/javaFxPart5.md

 As you may have noticed, some of the boxes does not follow the dimension of the app.

-To handle this, we have 3 choices:
+To rectify this, we can use a mixture of the following two techniques:
 1) [Automatically anchor nodes](#automatically-anchor-nodes)
 2) [Set limit to window dimensions](#setting-limit-to-window-size)
-3) Both

 ## Automatically Anchor Nodes